awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.rst

 Add a new profile
 -----------------

-To add a new profile to the AWS SDK store, run :code:`Set-AWSCredentials`.
+To add a new profile to the AWS SDK store, run :code:`Set-AWSCredential`.
 Your access key and secret key are stored in your default credentials file.

     .. code-block:: none

-        PS C:\> Set-AWSCredentials -AccessKey AKIAIOSFODNN7EXAMPLE -SecretKey wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY -StoreAs MyProfileName
+        PS C:\> Set-AWSCredential -AccessKey AKIAIOSFODNN7EXAMPLE -SecretKey wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY -StoreAs MyProfileName

     * :code:`-AccessKey` |ndash| The access key.